CorentinTh/pld-comp/README.md

 ## Description

-This project has been made during study time at INSA Lyon The goal of the project was to make a C compilator using C++ and Antlr4
+This project has been made during study time at INSA Lyon The goal of the project was to make a C compiler using C++ and Antlr4

 For now our compilator support the following features :
 * Main function